 The "Filter by category" option enables you to only display products pertaining to you current search, as well as reorganizing the position of products within a category.

-Finally, the top of the product list presents four buttons:
+Finally, the top of the product list presents five buttons:

 - Add new product.
 Creates a new product.